theogroup/ogroup.net/src/_posts/2017-06-12-can-malls-remain-relevant-for-consumers.md

     video:
   - text_markdown:
     single_image:
+    quote: >-
-    quote: Malls should consider using technology to create a fluid and personalized journey through the mall that delivers unexpected engagement along the way.
+      Malls should consider using technology to create a fluid and personalized journey through the mall that delivers unexpected engagement along the way.
     video:
   - text_markdown: >-
       Speaking of mobile technology, "showrooming" has become a common part of our lexicon.
 It’s nearly impossible to prevent savvy shoppers from attempting to find the best price for the products they desire.
 That said, malls have an opportunity to take advantage of the showrooming trend by demonstrating the added value of brick and mortar experience as a complement and value add to mobile.

       Will we ever return to the shopping mall’s heyday?
 Perhaps not, but that’s not necessarily a bad thing.
 Fashion, media, and technology have all evolved over time, and the way people shop is no different.
 The key for malls is to continually improve the experience for consumers by reimagining what the physical space can offer as well as using technology to provide added value and make the shopping centers responsive to ever-changing consumer behavior.​
     single_image:
     quote:
     video:
-contact_tagline: "Let's start a conversation about luxury."
+contact_tagline: Let's start a conversation about luxury.
 ---